 What’s Going On?

 It’s not clear why YouTube doesn’t let us pipe music into the background using regular Safari session.
 When playing the video using standard Safari, it prompts us to get a YouTubeRed subscription to achieve this.
-We are hoping that iFolks will continue to enjoy music on the iPhone background using these alternatives methods.
+We are hoping that iFolks will continue to enjoy music on the iPhone background using these alternative methods.